-Once you have some good ideas about local topics, you will want to make sure that your content is optimized to be found by local searchers.
+Once you have some good ideas about local topics, you will want to make sure that your content is optimised to be found by local searchers.

 - Add the location to the content’s title and meta description.
 If you’re writing a post on local events, don’t just title it Local Events in February.
 Title it London Events in February so that you attract your local customer base.
 Also add it to the meta description of your content – even though it won’t help with search rankings, it will help your post stand out in search results as the terms people search for are bolded in the results.
 When someone searches London events, your post would be bolded in both the title and meta description.

 - Include local photos that are named and tagged as such.
-Image optimization is good for your content.
-Locally optimized images are even better.
+Image optimisation is good for your content.
+Locally optimised images are even better.
 Try to include images from your area and make sure that they have your location’s name in the filename of the image file as well as the ALT tag of the HTML code.

 - Insert internal links within the content that have local anchor text.
 This may be a bit tricky, but if you can insert an internal link naturally into your content that happens to have local anchor text, be sure to do so.